cncf/cnf-testbed/examples/network_functions/vppcontainer/README.md

 ./builder.sh
 ```

-Once completed the image can be seen with `docker image ls`.
+Once completed the image can be seen with `docker images`.
 Currently, CNF Testbed does not utilize any local storage for images, but an easy solution is to upload the image to [Docker Hub](https://hub.docker.com/).

 To use Docker Hub for storing images, start by creating an account if you don't have one already.
 Then tag the image as follows:
 ```